Opera vs Vivaldi: Check Out Our Features & Performance Winner

-What also helps is the fact that Opera and Vivaldi come with a built-in ad blocker, which removes the need to add a third-party adblocker extension.
+What also helps is that Opera and Vivaldi come with a built-in ad blocker, which removes the need to add a third-party adblocker extension.
 We will cover more on this in the features section below.

 These browsers are not just web browsing tools as they have consistently pushed to include more and more productivity features into their browser.

-In Opera and Vivaldi, click the Shield icon to enable or disable the Adblocker for a current open webpage.
-To enable it for all the web pages, on Opera, click the Easy Setup icon on the top right corner and enable an ad blocker under the Privacy and Security section.
+In Opera and Vivaldi, click the Shield icon to enable or disable the ad blocker for a current open webpage.
+To enable it for all the web pages on Opera, click the Easy Setup icon on the top right corner and enable an ad blocker under the Privacy and Security section.

 Power users can also create an exception list to manage blocking levels per site in Vivaldi and Opera.

-To start with, you can change the tab bar position by stacking the tabs on the left or right sidebar or even at the bottom.
+To start with, you can change the tab bar position by stacking the tabs on the left or right sidebar or at the bottom.
 You can also change the active tab minimum width, enable or disable popup thumbnails, detect page title notifications, customize the page load progress bar, and change new tab positions.